iredmail/mlmmjadmin/README.md

       default, it must be owned by user/group `mlmmj:mlmmj` with permission `0700`. if you use a different directory, please override default setting by adding setting `MLMMJ_SPOOL_DIR = '<directory>'` in config file.
-* The latest mlmmjadmin-2.1 requires Python 2.6.x or 2.7.x, newer releases
-  requires Python 3.
+* Python 3.5+.
+If you're running Python 2, please use mlmmjadmin-2.1 instead.
 * Extra Python modules:
     * [web.py](http://webpy.org/)
     * [requests](http://docs.python-requests.org/en/master/).
 Required by